 The defined contribution plan is a pension plans under which the Company pays fixed contributions to the General Authority for Social Insurance on mandatory basis.
 The Company has no further liabilities once its obligations are paid.
 The regular contributions are recognised as periodic cost for the year in which they are due and as such are included in staff costs.

-Notes to the separate financial statements - For the year ended 31 December 2021 ii.
+ii.
 Termination benefits Profit-sharing and bonus plans